lagerjs/lager/docs/usage/lambda-plugin.md

 Set the alias applied when deploying Lambdas.

-By setting this configuration, the `--alias` option of the [`myrmex deploy-lambdas`](#deploy-lambdas) command does not prompt when not provided via the command line and the configuration value is used as the default value.
+By setting this configuration, the `--alias` option of the [`myrmex deploy-lambdas`](#deploy-lambdas) command does not prompt when not provided via the command line and the configured value is used as the default value.

 Setting `lambda.alias` to an empty string disables the creation/update of an alias and the new version of the Lambda will only be available as `LATEST`.